marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Was Father Tobyn Nualia's real father?
 Decide on this
   * Nah, probably not.
 Interesting, but it adds unnecessary complications
 * Note to self: Add fire theming to this campaign
+* Drop info about the origin of Malfeshnekor as they explore Thistletop
+* Add Earthfall and Erylium to wiki page; fix ... something?

 Silly notes: